actix/book/actix/src/sec-5-arbiter.md

 host the environment where an actor runs.

 As a result Arbiters perform a number of function.
-Most notably, they are able to spawn a new OS thread, run an event loop, execute functions asynchronously and act as helpers for asynchronous tasks.
+Most notably, they are able to spawn a new OS thread, run an event loop, spawn tasks asynchronously on that event loop, and act as helpers for asynchronous tasks.

+## System and Arbiter

+In all our previous code examples the function `System::new` creates an Arbiter for your actors to run inside.
+When you call `start()` on your actor it is then running inside of the System Arbiter's thread.
+In many cases, this is all you will need for a program using Actix.

 ## Using Arbiter for resolving async events